axibase/atsd/versioning/README.md

 ```

 > Note:
-> * if the command references to existing metric with _Versioning = No_, an error will be produced;
+> * if the command references an existing metric with _Versioning = No_, an error will be produced;
-> * if the command references to non-existent metric, it will be created as new record with _Versioning = Yes_ and no error will be produced.
+> * if the command references a non-existent metric, it will be created as a new record with _Versioning = Yes_.
+No error will be produced.

 Example: